Andy Ibáñez Preview, Player Props: Tigers vs. Royals

 Andy Ibáñez vs. Royals Preview, Player Prop Bets - September 28

-On Thursday, Andy Ibanez (.389 on-base percentage in past 10 games, 83 points above season-long percentage) and the Detroit Tigers play the Kansas City Royals, whose starting pitcher will be Jonathan Bowlan.
-First pitch is at 1:10 PM ET.
+The Detroit Tigers, including Andy Ibanez (.389 on-base percentage in past 10 games, 83 points above season-long percentage), battle starting pitcher Jonathan Bowlan and the Kansas City Royals at Comerica Park, Thursday at 1:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Royals.
+In his most recent game he had a one-hit showing (1-for-3) against the Royals.

 Sportsbook Promo Codes